 The analysis of new business opportunities will be undertaken by or under the supervision of the officers and directors of the Company.
-As of this date the Company has not entered into any definitive agreement with any party, nor have there been any specific discussions with any potential business combination candidate regarding business opportunities for the Company.
+As of this date the Company has not entered into any definitive agreement with any party regarding business opportunities for the Company.
 The Company has unrestricted flexibility in seeking, analyzing and participating in potential business opportunities in that it may seek a business combination target located in any industry or location.
 In its efforts to analyze potential acquisition targets, the Company will consider the following kinds of factors: